esenum/gitLesson/README.md

 ## Push from your local environment to Github

+ - **touch .gitignore** - Ignore any files with the .log extension Ignore everything in any directory named temp.
  - **git status** -This helps to check the files on the staging area.
  - **git add index.html** - This adds your files to the staging area.
  - **git commit -m "Your commit description"** - The snapshot your staged content.